 Our programs are free and all are welcome.
 Most take place in the Library’s Community Room from 2-3:30 PM on Sunday afternoons.

 Registration is required, but we are happy to seat drop-ins as space permits.
-Programs are listed on the library’s events calendar at https://needhamlibrary.org/events.
-You’ll find registration links on the program dates.
+Programs are listed below and on the library’s Events Calendar.
+You can also download a Printable PDF file of the complete schedule.

 Click here for directions to the Library.